mstksg/inCode/copy/entries/five-point-haskell-3.md

 produce the string, or modify some internal counter every time it is called.

-On one hand, you might end up needlessly introducing overhead and complexity in your language, akin to the [colored function debate][color].
+On one hand, you might end up needlessly introducing overhead and complexity in your language, akin to the [function color debate][color].
 Sneaking in IO in a deeply nested function requires completely propagating this to every caller up to the very top.